Simulation and Clinical Laboratories

-The JMU laboratories provide an atmosphere in which students learn how to respond to patient conditions in a safe, professional manner and supportive environment.
-Students work in small groups with clinical faculty to ensure learning is relevant, appropriate and timely.
-Additionally, four of the simulation environments are equipped with audio-visual equipment which record student responses and interventions during the course of the simulations.
-The video-recording of student practices enables the instructor to provide debriefing sessions that allow for reflection and evaluative feedback of both the learner and the team.
+The Nursing laboratories provide an atmosphere in which students learn how to respond to patient conditions in a safe, professional manner within the context of a supportive environment.
+Students work in small groups with clinical faculty to ensure learning is relevant, appropriate, and timely.
+Additionally, the simulation and clinical laboratories are equipped with a state-of-the-art integrated audiovisual system that allows for broadcasting and recording simulation and laboratory experiences.
+The recordings enable faculty and the lab team to reflect and evaluate student performance and provide feedback that is critical to learning.

 Current and Future Simulation Development

-The intent and the focus of simulation in the JMU Department of Nursing are to continue to develop nursing practices for students through a variety of technological applications and simulation scenarios.
-The JMU Department of Nursing in collaboration with the university is dedicated to continually improving simulation applications to enhance the nursing curriculum.
-The newest technology to be implemented will be an electronic health record software program, which will be implemented with the incoming fall 2013 nursing students.
-The future simulation labs include state of the art learning environments in the new health sciences building projected to be completed in 2016.
+The intent and focus of simulation in the JMU School of Nursing is to continue to develop nursing practices for students through a variety of technological applications and simulation based experiences.
+The JMU School of Nursing in collaboration with the university is dedicated to continually improving simulation applications to enhance the nursing curriculum.
+Future goals include the integration of interprofessional simulation based experiences, simulation program accreditation, and maximizing simulation within the School as permitted by Virginia Board of Nursing regulations.

 Lauren Mullen, MSN, RN, CNE, CHSE